 On September 6, 2005 The Morgantown City Council amended the ordinance regarding trash service in the “Trash District” formerly the “Everyday pick up area”.
 The new ordinance will be implemented during the Fall 2005 semester as the students return to class.

-In this Trash District, BFI/Allied Waste will be providing its customers with “Back Door Service”.
+In this Trash District, BFI/Republic Services will be providing its customers with “Back Door Service”.
 This service will eliminate having trash bags or cans out on the streets.
-Residents in this District will be required to use a heavy-duty 90-gallon toter provided by BFI/Allied Waste.
+Residents in this District will be required to use a heavy-duty 90-gallon toter provided by BFI/Republic Services.
 The toters will be placed in the rear or side of the residence so it is out of view from the general public.
-The toters have serial numbers and they will be assigned by BFI/Allied Waste to each customer.
+The toters have serial numbers and they will be assigned by BFI/Republic Services to each customer.

 No deposit will be required for the toter(s) if the customer participates in one of the following three (3) convenient methods to pay for services: